-French press, however, is a coarser grind, so in considering grinders for that comfort isn’t quite at a premium.
-It has fewer grind settings, so you can’t quite get the wide range of grind sizes you can with other grinders.
+French press, however, is a coarser grind, so comfort may not be quite as important.
+This model has fewer grind settings, so you can’t quite get the wide range of grind sizes you can with other grinders.
 It’s also difficult to clean and breaks too easily for our liking.
 All that, and it’s the most expensive manual coffee grinder for a French press that we looked at.

 If you’re looking at coffee grinders for French presses, it’s because you love a great cup of coffee.
 If you were okay with less, you’d get a drip coffee maker and settle for a giant can of pre-made grounds.

 You’re probably spending enough money on beans that it’s less an expenditure and more an investment in morning joy.
 Spending real money on coffee beans is wasted if you get a bad grind.
 We’ve written this buyers’ guide to help you figure out what kind of grinder you want to buy to complement your French press.

 The most important quality you want in a grinder is consistent results.
-French presses use a coarse grind of bean that’s allowed to steep for a minute or two to unlock the richest, deepest flavor from your beans.
-If you’re buying your own grinder, the most important quality is one that will grind all your beans to just the right size.
+French presses use a coarse grind that’s steeped for a minute or two to unlock the richest, deepest flavor from your beans.
+If you’re buying your own grinder, the most important qualities are consistency and accuracy.

 There are two basic kinds of bean grinders: burr grinders and blade grinders.
 Burr grinders are the better of the two for delivering consistent, excellent results, because you set the difference between the teeth.
 Blade grinders require that you achieve your basic results based on estimating the time spent grinding.
 They’re serviceable, just not as accurate.

 Blade grinders tend to cost a bit less.
 They also don’t last as long because they rely on blades that are long and thin, rather than teeth that are part of hardened drums.

-Another good criterion is how the grinder operates: manually or by an electric motor.
+Another good criteria is how the grinder operates: manually or with an electric motor.
 Both have their upsides and downsides, so it’s important to know which one is better for you.